PipeWire/pipewire/README.md

 ### Running JACK applications

-Depending on how the system was configured, your can either run PipeWire and JACK side-by-side or have PipeWire take over the functionality of JACK completely.
+Depending on how the system was configured, you can either run PipeWire and JACK side-by-side or have PipeWire take over the functionality of JACK completely.